influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

    Confirm? (y/n): y
    ```

-The output of the upgrade is saved in the current directory to a file called `upgrade.log`.
+The output of the upgrade is printed to standard output.
+It is also saved (for troubleshooting and debugging) in the current directory to a file called `upgrade.log` located in the home directory of the user running `influxdb upgrade`.

 ## Further reading